 A business plan for architects is rapidly going from ‘strange’ to ‘necessary’; best of all, that business plan can (and should) include marketing goals.

-It’s now perfectly reasonable to promote your services and has been considered professionally acceptable for many years.
+Marketing for Architects it’s now perfectly reasonable and has been considered professionally acceptable for many years.
 Architects have worked hard to become professionals in their field, and they are free to advertise and market services just like any other professional.

 Be brave.
 Be bold.
 Secure the types of projects you truly desire.
 The shackles are off – the only limit to what you can achieve is yourself.